-The vector problem in Chiloquin is largely a human associated problem resulting from agricultural endeavors, increasing population, urbanization and lack of maintenance of drainage systems.
+The vector problem in Chiloquin is largely a human associated problem resulting from agricultural endeavors, increasing population, urbanization, lack of maintenance of drainage systems in addition to snow-melt pooling waters.
 Un-maintained fields, vegetation and overgrown vacant lots in and around the City of Chiloquin play a role in protecting adult mosquitoes from Ultra Low Volume (ULV) adulticides, making it difficult to control mosquitoes in these areas that have developed into adults.
 Additionally, the Nature's Conservancy's reclamation and creation of wetlands on the southwest portion of the District has created large mosquito sources.
 The Fort Klamath irrigated fields continue to play a major influence for mosquitoes migrating into the District, largely affecting the residents and visitors of Spring Creek, Collier Park and the northern portion of Modoc Point Road.
-In 2019, the effects of Fort Klamath's irresponsible irrigation practices were more noticeable within the CVCD boundaries due to less control activities in Fort Klamath.
+In 2020, the effects of Fort Klamath's irrigation practices were less noticeable within the CVCD boundaries due to less mosquitoes from Fort Klamath.